 This also goes for trash cans inside your property.
 Please hide them prior to our arrival.

 3. Declutter everything

-By removing all of the distracting elements potential buyers have a better idea on the space they have to work with.
-Also keep in mind, if you can see the clutter the camera can too.
-And if you think you have decluttered everything, declutter a bit more. :)
+By removing all of the distracting elements, potential buyers have a better idea on the space they have to work with.
+Also, keep in mind, if you can see the clutter, the camera can too.

 4. Minimize furniture.
 Less is more

 Remove furniture that is too big or makes a space look a bit tight/small.
-Having less furniture in a homes makes the home appear bigger both in person, and in camera.
+Having less furniture in a home makes the home appear bigger both in person, and in camera.

 5. Make the beds

 Take down picture frames (unless you don't mind them being up.
 Just keep in mind that we will likely not be able to avoid them in photos), and all other signs of someone living there.
 Such as shampoo, soap, towels, toothbrushes, loofahs, laundry baskets, etc.